manu7irl/klipper-DWC2-installer/README.md

 you will be presented to an interactive menu to install or update your system.

 Todo list:
-- uninstall klipper script integration
+- uninstall klipper script integration (DONE)
 - automatic install of generic printer.cfg, if needed
-- script to create a klipper back-end server services to run multiple printers against it
+- script to create a klipper back-end server services to run multiple printers against it (STARTED)
-- automatic DWC update based on DWC releases
+- automatic DWC update based on DWC releases (DONE)